-If "trusted channel" is selected above, the evaluator shall examine the AGD to ensure it describes how to establish the trusted channel to the audit server, as well as describe any requirements on the audit server (particular audit server protocol, version of the protocol required, etc.), as well as configuration of the TOE needed to communicate with the audit server.
-Furthermore, it must describe whether the transfer mechanism is periodic or continuous, and what happens in the event of a loss of connectivity.
+If "trusted channel" is selected above, the evaluator shall examine the AGD to ensure it If trusted chainlet is selected above, the evaluator shall examine the AGD to ensure it describes how to establish the trusted channel to the audit server, as well as describe any requirements on the audit server (particular audit server protocol, version of the protocol required, etc.), as well as configuration of the TOE needed to communicate with the audit server.
+Furthermore, it must describe whether the transfer mechanism is periodic or continuous, and what happens in the owner of a loss of compositivity. what happens in the event of a loss of connectivity.